 Some would say that home is where the heart is and others might say that home is where you can be accepted and loved for who you are.
 No matter what definition you use, I think that the search for home is one that is lifelong.

-I am fortunate to have experienced a lot of homey experiences in my life, but I am unfortunate in that I have never found it.
+I am fortunate to have experienced a lot of homey experiences in my life, but I am unfortunate in that I have never found my home.
 This is one of the places that I have been looking for all of my life.
 I have thought I found it twice but was mistaken.
 I also know that what I may find is that finding the home I am thinking of is an impossibility, or it may be something that I have known all along.

 Either way, those who have found this in their lives should be grateful.
 I am grateful for the idea that home is going to be possible someday.